k78ma/quartz/content/Robotics/Euler Angles.md

 ![[Euler Angles-2.png]]

 In fact, as long as we want to use 3 real numbers to express 3D rotation, we will face some sort of singularity problem like this.
 Thus, Euler angles are only commonly used for human-computer interaction, not to express poses directly in a SLAM, filtering, or optimization.

+Why is Gimbal lock a problem?
+The loss of a degree of freedom means that it's impossible to control rotation around one axis without affecting the others.
+This can lead to complex and unintuitive control requirements.